UTEP-CS-1/website/staging_labs/1/spec.md

 ## Before you begin

-Download the starter code, and place it under `cs1` under a new `lab1` directory.
-Open the file in Sublime.
+Download the starter code zip file, unzip it, and place the contents in `cs1` under a new `lab1` directory.
+Open it in Sublime.

-<a href="../MusicReview.java" download class="btn btn-green">Download starter code</a>
+<a href="../skeleton.zip" download class="btn btn-green">Download starter code</a>

 Your submission will be scored based upon:
 - The code compiles and runs.